Thanksgiving in Anguilla and St. Barth's

 Our goal for the next day and half was to do very little, and to not leave the resort at all.
 We would migrate from the beach, to the pool, to the room, to a restaurant, to a bar and start over.
 There are adventure vacations, and there are "show up and lay down" vacations; this was definitely the latter.
 The resort is built on a cliff-top peninsula that juts out between Barnes Bay and Meads Bay, with nice beaches on either end.
 The main pool sits high up on this cliff, while other pools are lower down by the beaches.

-Jessica in the cliff-side infinity pool
+Jessica in the Pool

 You can buy real estate at this resort, a fact they aren't shy about sharing.
 While its certainly nice, the prices aren't worth discussing.
 I'm happy to be a paying guest and not an owner.